sreyrc/Bezier-Curves/README.md

 -------------------------------------------

-project file and source code in
+Project file and source code are in
 "Project" Folder

 To open project: